srl-labs/wsl-containerlab/README.md

 Follow the installation wizard.
 After completion finally set WSL2 as the default version of WSL.

-In powershell or command prompt paste the following:
+In PowerShell or command prompt paste the following:

 ```powershell
 wsl --set-default-version 2